FindMySchool LogoFindMySchool

 Admissions are the part parents most want clarity on, and the published information signals two things: selectivity, and moving timetables.

-The group admissions page states that Reception 2026 entry has closed and that the ballot has been drawn, with a route to join a waiting list via the school.
+The group admissions page can close Reception entry early once the ballot has been drawn, with a route to join a waiting list via the school.
 This is a useful reality check for families who begin their search late.

 For families looking beyond Reception, the school’s own Fulham page references “occasional places” in Years 1 to 6, which usually indicates that availability depends on leavers and cohort movement rather than routine annual intake.